omahs/website-5/docs/examples/understanding_template.md

 ```
     let receipt = prover.run().unwrap();
 ```
 This line actually runs the guest code inside the prover, the result of which is a receipt proving the execution.
-From here we can transfer the receipt to anyone we wish to verify our code -- in the template, we do so in the same process for simpilicity.
+From here we can transfer the receipt to anyone we wish to verify our code -- in the template, we do so in the same process for simplicity.
 ```
     receipt.verify(METHOD_NAME_ID).unwrap();
 ```